fyngyrz/slacker/README.md

 Second, you place `slacking.py` in the same place.
-Permissions on the file should be 755 \(-rwxr-xr-x\) -- You can rename slacking.py if you like, just be sure to tell slack's BOT configurator what the correct name is.
+Permissions on the file should be 755 \(-rwxr-xr-x\) -- You can rename slacking.py if you like, just be sure to tell slack's slash command configurator what the correct name is.

 Third, you put the slack-cannery.txt file in a place that is read-write to your webserver user; this is because you can define macros right from